 “Agreement” means this Operation and Maintenance Agreement.

-“Air Requirements” means those certain [Dwight need specific reference to the Title IV requirements].

 “Applicable Laws” means the applicable laws, rules, and regulations of any Government Authority.

 “Applicable Period” means either the Non-Peaking Season or the Peaking Season, as applicable.

 “Approved Maintenance Program” means, for the Facility and each Contract Year, the Maintenance Program as approved by the Owner pursuant to Article 7, as modified from time to time in accordance with the terms hereof.